top of page

 They have the same physical appearance and are both chemically and optically the same as natural Diamonds.

 You may fear that a destination wedding requires too much travel to be green… but a bit of careful planning will help manage your impact.
-When you plan transportation for your green wedding, consider these tips.
+When you plan transportation for your wedding, consider these tips.

 Focus on venues that are in proximity to the airport to avoid extensive transportation.